quorumcontrol/tupelo-docs/tutorials/notebook.md

 ## Creating a command line Interface

-Now that we have all the background functions we need to manage notes with our application, let's add a command line interface to tie everything together.
+Now that we have all the background functions we need to manage notes with our application, let's add a simple command line interface to tie everything together.
-We'll use the [Yargs](https://github.com/yargs/yargs "Yargs") library for the CLI, so let's add it as a dependency to our `package.json` and require it at the top of our `index.js` file.
+We'll use the [Yargs](https://github.com/yargs/yargs "Yargs") library for the CLI, so let's add that as a dependency to our `package.json` and require it at the top of our `index.js` file.

 In file `notebook/package.json`: